 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All students have opportunities for social interaction, regardless of need.
 Mixed age classes encourages interaction and relationship building between younger and older pupils.
 All students are invited on trips and visits.
-Residential trips in Year 1- 6 challenge and encourage the development of ageappropriate social skills.
-R-Time/ assemblies/ PSHE encourage children to learn positive relationships.
-Attendance at Aspire Games, Surf competition, Dance display.
-Inter-school sports fixtures e.g. football, netball, cross country, swimming gala.
-Sports Day.
 All staff are trained to and are encouraged to support the social interaction of students.
 Sports Club.
-Children in receipt of Pupil Premium and those with physical challenges are actively encouraged to attend.
-Talk Time is offered to develop children's communication skills.
-Visual Timetables are displayed to support pupils throughout the day.
-Safeguarding and SEND are discussed at every staff meeting.
-Teachers make observations so as to support and set targets.
-Additional support to help children interact socially can be provided according to need.
-Autism lead trained to write social stories.
-Staff are trained to support children with ASD.
-Staff undertake specialist courses to ensure Warbstow has the expertise to support pupils.
+Children in receipt of Pupil Premium and those with physical challenges are actively encouraged to Additional support to help children interact socially can be provided according to need.
+SENDCo will write social stories, as necessary.
+Staff are trained to support children with